sdonahue0132/Capstone-1/README.md

 Thank you for taking time to review my project.
 Special thanks go to my professional mentors, Evan and Kenneth.

 Update 6/23/2019:  EDA notebooks now account for reinvested dividends and stock splits, but still do not account for potential tax burden.
+PDF reports still reflect the previous version and a follow up announcement will be made when they've been updated.

 ~Steve